heig-vd-dai-course/heig-vd-dai-course/02.01-java-ios/01-course-material/README.md

 ## Objectives

-This chapter will help you understand why IOs are important in network programming and how to use them in Java.
+This course will help you understand why IOs are important in network programming and how to use them in Java.

 Network programming is about reading and writing data (= files) from and to the